Quiet Alchemy Space

 What no one tells you is that adults go through stages, too.

 You have journaled before, but only to vent.
-Traditional journaling releases.
-This goes deeper — without adding complexity.
+Traditional journaling does provide a release, but we need more than relief, we need somewhere to go with what we find.
+Photo journaling goes deeper without adding complexity.

 We all tell ourselves stories in our head.
 Photo journaling allows you to visually represent the story at the forefront of your mind and flesh out the details in writing.
 The analysis step unveils the deeper meaning that traditional journaling misses.
 The gold gets left on the page and we often don’t go back for it.

-This process doesn’t tell you what matters.
-It helps you find faith and trust in yourself and your ability to know what is right for you.
+You won’t be told what matters.
+Instead, you will find faith and trust in yourself and your ability to know what is right for you.

 Feeling curious, inspired, or ready to try this process?

-Download my free ‘Who Am I Now?’ guide — six photo journaling prompts to begin your self-discovery.
+Download my free ‘Who Am I Now?’ guide.
+It provides six photo journaling prompts to begin your self-discovery.

 The FACTOR framework is the anchor for the photo journaling practice.
 It grew out of my doctoral research with midlife women who were burned out, depleted, and wondering the same thing you might be wondering right now.